Zhuifeng414/wanglei.github.io/index.md

 _Algorithm Engineer (Internship)_<br>
 - Participate in the anti-cheat of user rating project of TaoPiaoPiao App, propose two rules for filtering malicious scoring ratings;
-- Participate in the payment risk Detection competition held by Alipay and won the top 1%(18/1600)
+- Participate in the Payment Risk Detection Competition held by Alipay and won the top 1%(18/1600)

 ## Honors & Awards